The Nickajack Naturalist

 The Tennessee River Gorge, touted as the Grand Canyon of the Tennessee, is a place of extraordinary beauty, rich cultural history, and incredible biological diversity.
-Roughly situated in southeast Tennessee between the cities of Chattanooga and South Pittsburg, the corridor offers unparalleled opportunities for a wide range of outdoor enthusiasts.
+Roughly situated in southeast Tennessee between the cities of Chattanooga and South Pittsburg, the corridor offers unparalleled oppoertunities for a wide range of outdoor enthusiasts.

 The Vision